What to do in Montrose Houston

 Branard St. Houston, TX

-Every day from dawn to sunset, green spaces are open to the public.
-To get a better understanding of how parks and green spaces can be utilized.
+Green spaces are open to the public every day from dawn to sunset to better understand how parks and green spaces can be utilized.
 As part of the Menil aesthetic and experience, the 30-acre complex features homes from the early twentieth century and a canopy of live oak trees.
 The Menil’s structures and open areas are a source of civic energy and household tranquillity in a residential enclave of a bustling city.
 The Menil area has been described as an urban paradise by both locals and museum visitors from all over the world.- menil.org/visit/campus/menil-park

 Buffalo Bayou Park